mathias/projects/docs/neighborhood-server.md

 ### Verify GPIO with Rust

 Cross-compile https://github.com/mathias/pi-makerpower-gpio and copy the executable to the Raspberry Pi.
 Verify the I2C connections and alert pin are connected to the MakerPower board, then run it.
+(Compiling on the pi device takes too long.)

 TODO: finish the converters for `pi-makerpower-gpio` so that we get actual values for voltages, etc.